Keeping your data safe and secure is a huge responsibility and a top priority for us at SimpleLogin.

 CAA provides a way for domain holders to reduce that risk.
 Without CAA, someone could potentially obtain an unauthorized SSL certificate for SimpleLogin domains that could allow man-in-the-middle hacks.

-Hardenize is a comprehensive security tool that provides assessment of web site network and security configuration.
+Hardenize is a comprehensive security tool that provides assessments of website and network security configuration.

 Here are Hardenize reports for our domains:

 Currently SimpleLogin operates two mail servers with the help of (Proton AG.).